apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 *Difference between 'input-format' and 'format'*

 *input-format*: Files stored under HDFS have an associated storage format.
 For example, TextInputFormat represents plain text files.
 SequenceFileInputFormat indicates binary compressed files.
-RCFileInputFormat corresponds to records stored in a record columnar fashion.
+RCFileInputFormat corresponds to objects stored in a object columnar fashion.
 The parameter ‘input-format’ is used to distinguish between these and other HDFS input formats.

 *format*: The parameter ‘format’ refers to the type of the data contained in the file.
 For example, data contained in a file could be in json or ADM format, could be in delimited-text with fields separated by a delimiting character or could be in binary format.

 As an example. consider the [data file](../data/lineitem.tbl).
-The file is a text file with each line representing a record.
-The fields in each record are separated by the '|' character.
+The file is a text file with each line representing a object.
+The fields in each object are separated by the '|' character.

 We assume the HDFS URL to be hdfs://localhost:54310.
 We further assume that the example data file is copied to HDFS at a path denoted by “/asterix/Lineitem.tbl”.